KyranRana/cloudflare-bypass/README.md

 This script works by converting the JavaScript challenge code into code understood by the PHP compiling engine.

-Example usage can be found in example.php
+Example usage can be found in run.php